rabbitlair/drupalindocker/README.md

 ## Drupal in Docker

 Simple set of scripts to launch a new Drupal local site on Docker containers.
-It deploys an Ubuntu 14.04 webserver node inside a Docker container, with Apache 2.4 and PHP FPM 5.5, with some PHP extensions already configured: memcached, opecache and igbinary.
+It deploys an Ubuntu 14.04 webserver node inside a Docker container, with Apache 2.4 and PHP FPM 5.5, with some PHP extensions already configured: memcached and opcache (this one is disabled by default).

-Drush is installed from PEAR channel, and Drupal 6 and 7 are supported (both are installed with Memcache support enabled).
+Drush is installed using Composer, and Drupal 6, 7 and 8 are supported (6 and 7 are installed with Memcache support enabled).
 MySQL and Memcached official Docker images are used to run those services.
 WARNING: database is not persistent when you destroy the container, so save your work if you want to reuse it.

 ### Usage